 - Cellphone protection (insures your phone up to $600 against theft and damages when you use this credit card to pay your phone bill.)

 - Zero Liability Protection

-- Complementary My Money Map, which is a budgetting and money management tool you can use to manage your finances.
+- Complementary My Money Map, which is a budgeting and money management tool you can use to manage your finances.

 A Word of Caution

-These credit cards offer no interest balance transfers for a certain of time, do keep in mind however that they all have their own regular APR which are drastically higher than what attracted you to look at these options, which is %0 APR.
+These credit cards offer no-interest balance transfers for a certain time, do keep in mind however that they all have their own regular APR which are drastically higher than what attracted you to look at these options, which is %0 APR.

-If you are looking to manage your credit card debts by transfering whatever credit card debts you may have by transferring to any of these no interest balance credit car offers, I would suggest that you focus on paying as much as you can during the no-interest period and should you use these credit card(s) for consumer spending, please be cautious as all credit cards are like double-edge swords.
+If you are looking to manage your credit card debts by transferring whatever credit card debts you may have by transferring to any of these no-interest balance credit card offers, I would suggest that you focus on paying as much as you can during the no-interest period and should you use these credit card(s) for consumer spending, please be cautious as all credit cards are like double-edged swords.